One of the more annoying tasks associated with painting is removing the old paint from the outside surfaces (such as a wooden deck, patio, or siding).

 Here are a few tips to help you find the right type of equipment to use.

 1- Check Nozzles

 You’ll need to have nozzles that fit the pressure washer properly.

 Plus, the nozzles will need to have the right pressures and spray angles designed to remove paint.

 This means avoiding zero-angle nozzles as they can be unsafe in performing the task.

-So, choose one with the proper angle that lets you remove the paint quickly and with safety.
+So, choose one with the proper angle that lets you remove the paint quickly and safely.

-Remember, a DIY pressure washer, that is known to provide very less pressure, will not remove the paint as efficiently as it should.
+Remember, a DIY pressure washer, which is known to provide very little pressure, will not remove the paint as efficiently as it should.

 The fact is removing paint requires greater pressure than simply removing dirt and debris.